Melnykites: Ukrainian Legion of Self-Defense

 Members of the Ukrainian Legion of Self-Defence, date and location unknown.

 In September 1943, representatives of the Volhynia regional council of the OUN(m) met with a number of pro-partnership SD and SiPo officers in and around Lutsk for negotiations pertaining to the cessation of German reprisals and the release of Melnykite, and also some Petliurite, prisoners.
-In November, they formed the Ukrainian Legion of Self-Defense (ULS), (Note: This name was likely prevalent by June 1944, although others were used.) numbering 150 Melnykites (Note: OUN(m) partisans generally used pseudonyms to evade detection and protect their families from rival groups, especially those who joined the ULS many of whom were deserters from Schutzmannschaft and UPA formations.) and officially under the command of ten German SS officers, mostly from the Chelm SD.
+In November, they formed the Ukrainian Legion of Self-Defense (ULS), numbering 150 Melnykites (Note: OUN(m) partisans generally used pseudonyms to evade detection and protect their families from rival groups, especially those who joined the ULS many of whom were deserters from Schutzmannschaft and UPA formations.) and officially under the command of ten German SS officers, mostly from the Chelm SD.
 The ULS was allowed to have its own chaplain as well as being granted a propaganda arm, (Note: Historians Yuri Radchenko and Andrii Usach characterise the legion's output as "a sui generis synergism of Nazi and Melnykite ideologies".) the main output of which was the legion's official journal Nash Shlyakh (Our Path) that published antisemitic, Polonophobic, and Russophobic articles, characterising the conflict in its April 1944 first issue as a struggle "for the eradication of Polish [slur: lyashskyi] and Jew-Muscovite rule in Ukraine".
 Intended to combat Soviet and Polish partisans, the unit was deployed in late autumn to the village of Pidhaitsi, near Lutsk, until 18 January 1944.
 During this time, ULS soldiers shot between 30 and 100 Jewish civilians though it remains unclear if an order was given.
 Following a fierce battle against Soviet partisans on 11-12 February, the ULS conducted an "anti-partisan" action against the Polish villages of Karczunek and Edwardopol, near Volodymyr, on the night of 14–15 February.